Maija Peeples-Bright: Early life and education

-Maija Gegeris was born in 1942 in Riga, Latvia.
-In 1945, the town she lived was occupied by Nazi Germany and was bombed during the Soviet invasion.
+Maija Gegeris was born in 1942 in Riga, Latvian Soviet Socialist Republic (now Latvia).
+In 1945, the town she lived in was occupied by Nazi Germany and was bombed during the Soviet invasion.
 She and her family fled to Germany, where they were forced into German refugee camps from the time she was three years old to the time she was eight years old.
 In 1950, she and her family immigrated to the United States, settling near Sacramento, California.

 Peeples-Bright attended high school in Sacramento, California; she then enrolled at the University of California, Davis in 1960, originally majoring in mathematics.
-After learning she needed an art class to meet General Education requirements, she enrolled in first art class, taught by William T. Wiley.
+After learning she needed an art class to meet General Education requirements, she enrolled in her first art class, taught by William T. Wiley.
 She then changed her major to art and went on to pursue a bachelor's degree in art.
 Wayne Thiebaud became her graduate advisor; she finished her master's degree at UC Davis in 1965.
 While there, she took classes with Robert Arneson whom she later befriended, as well as Roy De Forest and David Gilhooly.